sot/kadi/docs/commands_states.rst

   dictionary-based index file of unique command parameters.
 As of 2018-Jan, the commands archive is stored in two files with a total size about 52 Mb.

+.. note:: Would a command-line interface be useful?

 Chandra states and continuity
 ------------------------------